Singulink/FulcrumFS/README.md

 ✔️ Stored files remain browsable in standard file managers (e.g. File Explorer, Finder)
 ✔️ Fully compatible with file system features like encryption and compression
 ✔️ Designed to work seamlessly with existing backup, redundancy, replication, and storage tools

+### FulcrumFS.Core

+Core library that is mostly useful for access to the `FileId` type and repository paths from projects that do not need the full file processing capabilities of the main `FulcrumFS` library (e.g. in a client application that needs to convert file IDs received from a service to resulting path).

 ### FulcrumFS.Images